 Annual Adjustment for Inflation

 VML thanks the General Assembly for amending §58.1-2217 to ensure the motor fuels tax grows with the rate of inflation as measured by the U.S. Department of Labor.
-This will ensure transportation revenues keeps up with the increasing cost of goods and services.
+This will ensure transportation revenues keeps up with the increasing cost of goods and services. (affirming support for indexing motor fuels taxes to inflation)

 LIVABILITY